langenhagen/experiments-and-tutorials/Python/gig-e-camera-hello/README.md

 Inspect and run `bash setup.sh` to get an automated setup.

-Inspect and run `harvesters-gui-hello.py` to see the code.
+Inspect and run `harvesters-gui-hello.py` to see the image.
 Basically taken from the `harvesters_gui` website.

 ## The Cam